 María Isabel Gutiérrez, Director,

-supported by a teacher, a psychologist, a dance teacher and a sports teacher
+supported by a teacher and two tutors/caregivers

-• Their parents, representing 80 households, are also advised and given help
+- Their parents, representing 60 households, are also advised and given help

-• Library with books, reference works, textbooks, games and handicraft materials
+- Library with books, reference works, textbooks, games and handicraft materials

-• Assuring access to primary or secondary school
+- Assuring access to primary or secondary school

-• Targeted remedial teaching in the project centre
+- Targeted remedial teaching in the project centre

-• Psychological supervision und presentation of perspectives
+- Psychological support und presentation of perspectives

-• Holistic encouragement through a multi-faceted activities program
+- Holistic encouragement through a multi-faceted activities program

-• Courses and information events involving parents and children
+- Courses and information events involving parents and children

 EEF support since 2016